Skip to content

 Context

-A lot of functionallity that is available to components lives inside the components Context.
+A lot of functionality that is available to components lives inside the component Context.

 use websocket, request updates